 6. Wine Goblet

-Cocktails that go best in Flute are
+Cocktails that go best in wine goblets are:

 - Extrakt Tonic